How to Start an LLC in Hawaii

 An operating agreement is not a simple thing to write.
 Check out our attorney-drafted Hawaii LLC Operating Agreement for guidance.

-No, Hawaii law does not make operating agreement mandatory.
+No, Hawaii law does not make operating agreements mandatory.
 But you should still consider an operating agreement to be an essential part of your LLC.
 It’s a legally binding document that covers everything about how your LLC will operate.
 A written operating agreement can also be helpful if your LLC ever ends up in the middle of a lawsuit.

 You can customize your Hawaii operating agreement based on the needs of your company.
 But typically, an LLC operating agreement should address:

-• initial investments
+- initial investments

-• profits, losses, and distributions
+- profits, losses, and distributions

-• voting rights, decision-making powers, and management
+- voting rights, decision-making powers, and management

-• transfer of membership interest
+- transfer of membership interest

-• dissolution
+- dissolution

 5. Get an EIN, Bank Account, & Funding

 You can’t run a Hawaii LLC without money, so you need a business bank account.
 When you open a bank account, you’re drawing a clear line between your personal accounts and your LLC.
 But before you can go to the bank and open your account, you’ll need to get an EIN.
+EIN is short for Employer Identification Number.

 Once the account is active, it’s time to fund the LLC.
 To do this, every member should make an initial contribution equivalent to their membership interest, which is the percentage of the LLC they own.